szeedneigh/szeedneigh/README.md

 ### Morphic AI Engine
 [Generative AI](https://github.com/szeedneigh/morphic-ai-answer-engine-generative-ui)
 This is a cloned project from Vercel community.
-This is to showcase the work of skilled programmers from Vercel, to promote the products of this hosting platforms.
+This is to showcase the work of skilled programmers from Vercel, to promote the products of this hosting platform.

 ## 💻 Tech Stack: